brightsole/solosis-pulumi/README.md

 1. replacing CD complexity for `graphql-shield`
   - instead of doing things like putting this behind a private VPC subnet, I've decided to have a very basic auth `x-auth-token` header that is checked against requests.
 That means these apis will remain accessible to anyone that knows the token you set.
 But that's actually an amazing thing; that means you can test the service **fully** before implementing the gateway, and even after you've done so.
 The `x-auth-token` header that you send through in your requests can just be added to the federation gateway, and you'll have secure apis **and** the ability to test changes in your microservices.
 2. ORM.
   - Dynamodb is complicated, like, quite complicated.
 I was more comfortable with the much more object-like syntax used by `mongodb` and other modern databases.
 I wrote less than 100 lines of code to make it appear the same on the outside.
 I found dynamodb syntax to be full of gotchas like reserved keywords and funky wording.
-I didn't want to make the end user learn yet another database syntax; the lest fun part of any service.
+I didn't want to make the end user learn yet another database syntax; the least fun part of any service.
 3. There are, as yet, no schemas beyond those defined by `graphql`.
 I suspect I'll be adding `yup` soon so you can have identical frontend & backend schema validation.
-4.

 </details>
 <br/>